 What we’re not supposed to do on the Sabbath is clear, but what isn’t exactly clear is what we DO on that day.
 When we don’t work, do we just lay around and watch TV all day?
 Should we take a vacation?
 Run errands?
 Go to church?

 There are a few places we can go to find these answers.
-We can read the bible and determine what Sabbath observance should look like.
-For practical application, we can learn from those who have been observing the Sabbath since Old Testament times – Orthodox Jews.
+We can read the Bible and determine what Sabbath observance should look like.
+For practical application, we can learn from Orthodox Jews, who have been observing the Sabbath since Old Testament times.
 Learning from both leads to a more solid understanding of many Biblical customs, and the Sabbath is one of them.

 What does a Jewish Sabbath look like?